England | Scotland | Wales | Northern Ireland | Ireland

 Saturday 6th November 09:00 - 13:00

 Put the dates in your diary, and we will let you know when the appointments are available to book and be extra prepared by letting us know your email address if we don't already have it.
 Thank you

 The flu vaccination provides the best protection against an unpredictable virus which infects many people and can cause serious illness and death each year, it is recommended yearly for those most at risk of flu, this includes:

-During the pandemic we are still able to provide flu vaccinations at the surgery we must ask all patients to ensure you only attend your appointment if:
+During the pandemic we held our Saturday clinics at the D'Urberville, and also provided some flu vaccinations at the surgery we must ask all patients to ensure you only attend your appointment if:

 Please also note:

 Please ensure you are fully aware of the possible reactions to the flu vaccination by downloading and reading the leaflets below, there will only be a limited number of leaflets available to takeaway from the flu clinic for those who do not have access to the internet.